ziqinyeow/agno/README.md

 agent.print_response("What's happening in New York?", stream=True)
 ```

-## 🚨 Introducing the Global Agent Hackathon! 🚨
+## 🚨 Open Source AI Agent Hackathon! 🚨

-To celebrate our [General Availability](https://x.com/ashpreetbedi/status/1905311368510931106), we are running a Global Agent Hackathon!

-Star this repo and follow along to stay updated.
+We're launching a Global AI Agent Hackathon in collaboration with AI Agent ecosystem partners — open to all developers, builders, and startups working on agents, RAG, tool use, or multi-agent systems.

-### Win up to $20,000 in cash by building Agents
+### 💰 Win up to $20,000 in cash by building Agents

 - 🏅 10 winners: $300 each
 - 🥉 10 winners: $500 each